groundh0g/moreoncode.com/books/codecamps/ch02-getting-started.md

 ## A Note on Project Templates

 I love project templates -- when they work, that is.
 But templates have a tendency to become outdated and broken.
 For XNA, the project templates were a part of the release.
 When each new version came out, there was a new "click here, here, and here" to create an empty project for the new version of the APIs.
 With MonoGame, the templates aren't a part of the release.
 They're maintained separately.
 That's why I've decided to provide you with handcrafted "empty" projects for each platform.
 Each contains all the components required to write your game.
 MonoGame may move on (and likely *will* have moved on) to a new version by the time you get around to writing your next *Cut the Rope* killer, but it won't matter.
-Everything that you need will be included in the project -- including the version of the MonoGame framework that was used to build it.
+Everything that you need will be included in the project &mdash; including the version of the MonoGame framework that was used to build it.

 After detailing the installation process for the tools, I'll describe the process of creating empty MonoGame projects for each platform (hooray for `Color.CornflowerBlue`) so that you know what's going on under the covers if you'd like.
 You can feel free to skip those details for now.
 They'll be here waiting for you if you need them later.
 In fact, I suggest that you do ignore the "Empty Project: {*Target Platform*}" sections for now.
 Come back after you have a few MonoGame projects under your belt.
 It should make more sense then.